UserC2/hardcoremods/README.md

 - Install Git from [this website](https://git-scm.com/downloads).
 (Select your computer's operating system.)
 - Press `click here to download`, and run the installer file.
 - Once you complete the installer, navigate to your Minecraft mods folder, and right-click, then select `Git Bash here`.
+- Find the branch name for the server you are going to play (ask UserC2 or press the branch button (should say `main` by default), then press "view all branches").
-- Type in `git clone https://github.com/UserC2/minecraftmods .`.
-Do not forget the dot at the end, without it git will copy the mods into a `minecraftmods` folder within your mods folder.
+- Type in `git clone -b NAME_OF_BRANCH https://github.com/UserC2/minecraftmods .`.
+- Do not forget the dot at the end, without it git will copy the mods into a `minecraftmods` folder within your mods folder.

 Your mods will now be downloaded.
 To update mods, run `git pull` in your mods folder.
 This will retrieve all of the latest mods.